Furthermore, it may cost them their job or damage their relationships. Obviously, it isn’t worth it.

 Give yourself the best chance you can to accomplish the things you always wanted to do.
 That means you need time alone to focus.

-5. Trick yourself into wanting to start on it
+5. Trick yourself into wanting to get started

-Believe it or not, you can start working even when you don’t want to.
+Believe it or not, you can get started even when you don’t want to.

 You don’t have to wait till inspiration strikes.
 In fact, you can begin regardless of how you feel.
 Often, this is what needs to happen.